 “Technically called hyperhidrosis, excessive sweating can be an embarrassing problem,” says Dr. Leslie Baumann, an internationally board-certified dermatologist in Miami, Florida.
 “Unless you suffer, most people don’t realize what an impact it has on a person’s life… imagine avoiding shaking hands throughout the day.”

 Fortunately, there are definitive steps a person with super-sweaty palms can take to curtail the glisten.
-Read on if you’re among the clammy-clasp challenged because with fall — handholding weather — in full swing, you don’t want to miss out!
-In other words, this is a good time to, well, take matters into your own hands.
+If you’re among the clammy-clasp challenged, this is a good time to, well, take matters into your own hands.

 Though not suitable for persons with glaucoma, this class of drugs can offer relief for many with overactive sweat responses.
 As always, check with a physician to see if this is an option for you and heed any contraindication warnings.
 But, for those who might prefer to take a pill and forget about it, this is a potential sweat-reducing popper.